School Starts: 8.45am (Monday – Thursday) and 9am (Friday)

 Valuables, Money and Clothing

 There is always the possibility that items of property will be lost or go missing.
 It cannot be too strongly emphasised that parents/caregivers can assist the school by clearly labelling all items of clothing and equipment so that it may be returned to their child.

 When an item of clothing is lost, students should check in the lost property in the sick bay.
 If the item is labelled it will be returned to the child.

 Parents/caregivers are also welcome to check.
-At the end of each term, unclaimed clothing is forwarded

-scientific calculators, or electronic games must not be brought to school.
+Large sums of money or articles of substantial value, must not be brought to school.
 When necessary, teachers will

 hold money for safe keeping on the understanding that all due care is given, but no responsibility is accepted.

 Photographs are taken by a private company, on a ‘no obligation to purchase’ basis.